TIGRLab/SCanD_project/README.md

         └── ...  #and 13 other atlases
 ```

-Currently this repo is going to be set up for running things on SciNet Niagara cluster - but we can adapt later to create local set-ups behind hospital firewalls if needed.
+Currently this repo is going to be set up for running things on SciNet Cedar cluster - but we can adapt later to create local set-ups behind hospital firewalls if needed.

 # The general overview of what to do